Understanding the Serverless Architecture

-RavenDB is yet another second-generation document database which features live projections and multimap, and also the design decisions like making it Safe-By-Default.
+RavenDB is yet another second-generation document database that features live projections and multimap, and also the design decisions like making it Safe-By-Default.
 All these features of RavenDB make sure that it provides a real added value and is not just another NoSQL database solution.

 Also, Read RavenDB interview questions

-MongoDB is a large-scale open source database used by companies of all sizes, across all industries and for a wide range of applications.MongoDB is developed for scalability, high availability, and performance.
+MongoDB is a large-scale open-source database used by companies of all sizes, across all industries, and for a wide range of applications.MongoDB is developed for scalability, high availability, and performance.
 It provides high scalability for both reads and writes.
-It’s native replication and automated failover enabled operational flexibility as well as enterprise-grade reliability.
+Its native replication and automated failover enabled operational flexibility as well as enterprise-grade reliability.

 Also, Read MongoDB interview questions

 CouchDB is a database that embraces the servers completely, where the users can store data with JSON documents and access the documents and also query the indexes with their web browser through HTTP.
-It works well with mobile applications and modern web.
+It works well with mobile applications and the modern web.
 Using CouchDB the users can distribute the data or apps efficiently.
 It also supports master-master setups with automatic conflict detection.

 Also, Read CouchDB interview questions

-Pros of using a Serverless Databases
+Pros of using Serverless Databases

 - Lower cost